What is Sensitive Skin, and Is This a Cause for Concern?

 Have you noticed yourself having a sensitive skin reaction to certain products?
 It can be anything – soap, perfumes, essential oils, detergents, fragrances, other skincare, or household products.

 Apart from these products, extreme weather conditions like wind, sun, and cold may even trigger reactions.
 If you're facing this, it's a sign that you have sensitive skin.
 It's best to seek your dermatologist's advice here.

 You Notice Red Patches

 Your skin is sensitive if you observe redness even with minimal exposure to external elements.
-The red patches can be anything from a red rash, red bumps, or in an extreme scenario, even red dilated blood vessels.
+The red patches can be anything from a red rash, red bumps, or even red dilated blood vessels in an extreme scenario.
 This may be the reaction to certain harsh ingredients or due to genetic predisposition like rosacea.
-Usually, this redness tends to subside simply by removing the irritant or by undergoing a minor skin treatment.
+Usually, this redness tends to subside simply by removing the irritant or undergoing minor skin treatment.

 Your Skin Has Dry Patches